TTI Senior Research ScientistData Analysis and Visualization

 - B.S., Computer Science and Statistics, Seoul National University, 1990

-Dr. Eun Sug Park is a Senior Research Scientist at TTI.
-Dr. Park has extensive experience in conducting advanced research on transportation-related statistics issues, environmental concerns, and air pollution epidemiology, and has collaborated with transportation/environmental engineers, epidemiologists, and scientists in other fields.
-Her expertise includes modeling and analysis of transportation data, safety analysis, uncertainty estimation, high dimensional data analysis, environmental modeling, source apportionment/identification, and assessment of health effects associated with multiple pollutants.
+Dr. Eun Sug Park is a Senior Research Scientist at Texas A&M Transportation Institute.
+Dr. Park has more than 24 years of experience conducting advanced research on transportation-related statistics issues, environmental concerns, and air pollution epidemiology, and has collaborated with transportation/environmental engineers, epidemiologists, and scientists in other fields.
+Her expertise includes modeling and analysis of transportation data, safety analysis, environmental modeling, source apportionment, health effects evaluation, high-dimensional multivariate data analysis, latent variable models and factor analysis, Bayesian hierarchical modeling, spatial-temporal modeling, and uncertainty assessment.

-Dr. Park has authored or co-authored over 120 refereed journal papers or technical reports as well as a transportation statistics textbook titled ‘Transportation Statistics and Microsimulation’.
-She was the recipient of the Transportation Research Board (TRB) Pedestrian Committee Outstanding Paper awards in 2006 and in 2009, the TTI/Trinity Researcher Award in 2010, and is the winner of the 2010 Patricia F. Waller Award (TRB), the 2011 D. Grant Mickle Award (TRB), and the 2019 TRB Paratransit Committee Best Paper Award.
-Dr. Park is Editor for Statistics of the journal Chemometrics and Intelligent Laboratory Systems, Fellow of the American Statistical Association (ASA), Elected Member of the International Statistical Institute (ISI), and Member of the TRB Statistical Methods Committee (ABJ80).
+Dr. Park has authored or co-authored over 150 publications including a transportation statistics textbook titled ‘Transportation Statistics and Microsimulation’.
+She was the recipient of the TRB Pedestrian Committee Outstanding Paper awards in 2006 and 2009, the TTI/Trinity Researcher Award in 2010, and is the winner of the 2010 Patricia F. Waller Award (TRB), the 2011 D. Grant Mickle Award (TRB), the 2019 TRB Paratransit Committee Best Paper Award, and the 2021 TRB Safety Methods Committee Best Paper Award.
+Dr. Park is a Fellow of the American Statistical Association (ASA), an Elected Member of the International Statistical Institute (ISI), a Member of the TRB Statistical Methods Committee, and Editor for Statistics of the journal Chemometrics and Intelligent Laboratory Systems.

 A list of Dr. Park’s publications can be found at https://scholar.google.com/citations?user=bcKxazYAAAAJ.&user=Fy6tDaIAAAAJ.